 - Feelings of warmth throughout the entire body

 - Feelings of heaviness in the arms and legs

 - Nodding in and out of consciousness

-What Are the Long-Term Effects of Heroin Use?
+What are the Long-Term Effects of Using Heroin?

 Someone who uses Heroin repeatedly may eventually suffer brain damage.
 This is because Heroin alters the brain’s complicated neural systems, sometimes permanently.
 There is also evidence that Heroin significantly degenerates the brain’s white matter, responsible for regulating behavior and decision-making.
 Additionally, some batches of Heroin are adulterated with other substances and drugs which may harm a person’s lungs, liver, kidneys, and other vital organs.

 Other consequences of long-term Heroin use include:

 - Collapsed veins (in those who inject Heroin)

 - Damaged nose tissue (in those who snort Heroin)

 - Infection in the heart’s linings and valves